-In the CY 2020 Medicare PFS final rule published in November 2019, CMS increased the payment levels for stand-alone office and outpatient E/M codes.
+In the Calendar Year (CY) 2020 Medicare Physician Fee Schedule (PFS) final rule published in November 2019, CMS increased the payment levels for stand-alone office and outpatient E/M codes.
 However, CMS did not apply the payment adjustment to the corresponding E/M portion of the global codes.
-In the CY 2021 PFS, CMS continues to refuse to adjust the global surgery code values.
-Arbitrarily adjusting some E/M codes but not others conflicts with the Omnibus Budget Reconciliation Act (OBRA) of 1989 (P.L.
+Arbitrarily adjusting some E/M codes but not others conflicts with the Omnibus Budget Reconciliation Act (OBRA) of 1989(P.L.
 101-239), which prohibits Medicare from paying physicians differently for the same work.
 Failing to adjust the E/M portion of the global codes is tantamount to paying surgeons less than physicians in other specialties, in contravention of the law.